BBC Television Shakespeare: Reception

 Julian Barnes, in the Observer, found this a "splendid, snarling, rampant account" of the play with Howard "thrilling", having found the perfect role in Coriolanus.
-He disagreed with reviewers who thought the performance was too big for television, instead feeling that Howard adequately conveys how Coriolanus' "oppressive certainty and upstaging arrogance" are precisely too big for those around him, leading to the political instability.
+He disagreed with reviewers who thought the performance was too big for television, instead feeling that Howard adequately conveys how Coriolanus's "oppressive certainty and upstaging arrogance" are precisely too big for those around him, leading to the political instability.
 Barnes found that Moshinsky managed to keep viewer interest in a tough play, with Worth "operatic", Gwilym both tough and thoughtful, and McCallum turning a normally thankless part into "something fierce, watchful, and erotic".
 All of the design elements strongly cohered, with particular appreciation for the high-angle shots in some of the battle sequences.